 Also melt your butter.

-When the pasta is cooked, drain, return to the pan*, add the butter, Bottarga and parsley, stir and serve immediately.
+When the pasta is cooked, drain, return to the pan (with the heat off – Bottarga should never be cooked), add the butter, Bottarga and parsley, stir and serve immediately.

 Verdict: I had such high expectations for this that I must say I was a tad disappointed.
 Bottarga is certainly packed with salty fishiness but personally I prefer an anchovy.
 Perhaps the grey mullet option IS a lot better.
 If you want to find out, it can be bought from here.